thestockman27/Fixed-Income-Dashboards/to do list.md

 - debugger
 - unit tests
 - transfer learning, new datasets? different tenors? new data of the same y?
-    - gbm has a 'warm start' feature that sounds similar to transfer learning
+    - gbm has a 'partial_fit' feature that sounds similar to transfer learning